|Get an overview of Cure Organic Farm and our internship program.

-At Cure Organic Farm, interns are involved in all aspects of the farm and work closely with the farmers.
+At Cure Organic Farm, interns are involved in all aspects of the farm and work closely with the farm owners and crew leaders.
 Interns will learn to use the tractors and equipment, greenhouse management, field cultivation, irrigation systems, harvesting, post harvest handling, distribution, and animal care.
 Working on the farm requires the physical capability to contribute daily in a rigorous, fast-paced agricultural setting.
 Farm work offers an incredibly rewarding and demanding work environment and life experience.
 Please consider this commitment before applying.

-Interns work full-time (up to 70 hours a week in peak season) with our staff, for a seven month period beginning in April and ending in early November.
+Interns work full-time (up to 70 hours a week in peak season) with our staff, for an eight month period beginning the first of April and ending November 30th.
 The typical schedule is 6 am to 6pm, with a one hour lunch break around noon, Monday through Friday, alternating Saturdays at the Boulder Farmers' Market or Denver market, and one Sunday a month on animal duty.

 A typical weekly schedule follows: